India at the Olympics: After independence

-India gained its independence in 1947, it sent its first contingent as an independent country for the 1948 Summer Olympics held at London.
+India gained its independence in 1947.
+It sent its first contingent as an independent country for the 1948 Summer Olympics held at London.
 The Indian contingent consisted of 79 athletes, who competed across ten sports and included country's first participation in arts, boxing, cycling, football, and water polo events.
 The Indian field hockey team won the lone medal, a gold, which was the first medal for India as an independent nation.
 The 1952 Summer Olympics marked the first time India sent women competitors to the Games.
 The Indian contingent consisted of 64 competitors including four women with first time participants in gymnastics and shooting events.
 Wrestler K. D. Jadhav won a bronze medal, the first individual medal for independent India.
 India sent a contingent of 59 competitors for the 1956 Games at Melbourne and the only medal came from the Indian field hockey team, which won a then record sixth straight gold medal in a single event at the Games.
 The Indian contingent consisted of 45 competitors for the next Summer Olympics at Rome.
 The country won a single silver medal from field hockey after the team lost in the final, which was its first loss in the Olympic Games since the 1928.

 India made its Winter Olympics debut at the 1964 Winter Olympics in Innsbruck with Jeremy Bujakowski competing in the men's downhill event in alpine skiing.
 (Note: The first medals for alpinism were awarded at closing ceremony of the 1924 Winter Olympics in Chamonix, to the members of the unsuccessful 1922 British Mount Everest expedition led by Charles Granville Bruce.
-The medals were awarded to 21 people: the thirteen British expedition members, seven Indian Sherpas who died during the ascent and one Nepalese soldier.
+The medals were awarded to 21 people: the thirteen British expedition members, one Nepalese soldier and seven porters who died during the ascent and were mostly Indian.
+Their names were inscribed on a memorial cairn erected at the Everest Base Camp.
 As the medal was awarded to a team of people from various nationalities, the International Olympic Committee recognizes it as a medal awarded to the mixed team rather than any individual nation.)
 In the subsequent Summer Olympics held in Tokyo in the same year, India sent a contingent of 53 competitors including two participants for the diving event for the first time.
 The men's field hockey team won the gold medal, for the country's only medal at the Games.

-Leander Paes won a bronze medal in 1996 for India's first Olympic medal in nearly 16 years.